super-linter/super-linter/docs/descriptors/bash_shfmt.md

 ## Configuration

+### shfmt configuration

+- shfmt has no known capability to configure custom rules
+- shfmt has no known capability to inline-disable rules

+### Super-linter configuration

 | Variable | Description | Default value |
 | ----------------- | -------------- | -------------- |
 | VALIDATE_BASH_SHFMT | Activate or deactivate shfmt | `true` |